SPOILT FOR CHOICE

 This is an excellent beach for many seaside activities such as surfing, swimming and sunbathing, with some fine walks along the headlands in either direction.
 Walkers can take the coastal path to Mother Ivey’s Bay and Trevose Head from Harlyn Bay, however, please note that part of the coast path is on the beach, so this route may be impassable at high tide.

-Facilities: There are toilets available within the parking area.
-There is a shop adjacent to the beach.
+Facilities: There are toilets available across the road from the car park.
 Harlyn Surf School is based on the beach offering surf lessons, SUP and kayaking tours.
 It is an RNLI approved Surf School.

 Parking: There is one large car park adjacent to the beach which extends into a field during the summer seasons.